SnappyJumper/Measure-Up/README.md

     - W3C CSS Validator Result 1
     ![Syles.css CSS Validation Result 1](assets/readme-files/css-validation-result-1.png)

-        - The validator pointed out a couple of instances i had used commas in my code where I shouldn't have.
+        - The validator pointed out a couple of instances I had used commas in my code where I shouldn't have.
 I removed them.

+        - I removed line 193 in the css as it was not required.

     - W3C CSS Validator Result 2
     ![Syles.css CSS Validation Result 2](assets/readme-files/css-validation-result-2.png)